 Defective property conditions may include a wide range of problems on a property, including broken steps, broken railings, a poorly constructed balcony, faulty wiring, negligent security, improperly stacked merchandise, cracks in the sidewalk, improperly placed bumpers, or poor lighting.
 If you are injured due to a defective property condition, you should take a photograph of the defect as well as your injuries.
 Sometimes, when an accident occurs at a business, there is surveillance tape, but often this tape is reused in the ordinary course of business within a short window of time.
 Additionally, witnesses’ memories may fade as the accident recedes into the past, so it is critical to retain an injury attorney as soon as possible in the aftermath.

 If you have suffered an injury due to a defective property condition, you should retain an experienced California Premises Liability Attorney.
 Attorney Travis G. Black formerly worked in the insurance industry and understands how adjustors may respond to your claim.
 You should call him before speaking to insurance adjustors for a property owner or business.
 Our Folsom firm offers diligent legal representation to people who need an injury attorney in many types of situations.
-Contact us online or call Black & DePaoli at 916-962-2896 for a free consultation.
+Contact us online or call The Law Office of Black & DePaoli, PC at (916) 634-0729 for a free consultation.